-We certainly didn’t rely on one of those online lotteries to draw up this chart even if inevitably we had to make some painful choices to whittle this list down to just ten bassists.
+We certainly didn’t rely on an online lottery to draw up this chart even if inevitably we had to make some painful choices to whittle this list down to just ten bassists.
 Here we go!

 Steve Harris (Iron Maiden)